jonnysfarmer/project-1/README.md

 Depending on the number within the array, the div would then be given a specific class.
 This would either be 'wall', 'empty', 'fruit', 'pill', 'ghost' or 'pacman'.
 This was assigned using a Switch function.

-This allowed me to easily manipulate my game board and create new ones if wanted in the future.
+This allowed me to easily manipulate my game board and create new ones if I wanted to in the future.
 This was done by using a forEach, within a forEach (which although not great for the Big O, was fine for a pre defined board size).

 ```javascript
   function createBoard() {